-You can apply enamel paint over varnished wood only if you sand and prime the wood first.
-Varnish is a sealant that produces a glossy finish that prevents liquid from penetrating.
-So, if you paint over it, the coating won’t stick and will peel off.
+You can’t apply enamel paint over varnished wood unless you sand or remove the varnish top layer first.
+Varnish is a glossy moisture-resistant sealer that prevents paints from sticking over it.

 How To Apply Enamel Paint To Wood?

-After sanding, clean the surface using a microfiber tack rag to get rid of dust and debris.
+Clean the surface after sanding with microfiber tack to remove dust and debris.

 2. Apply Primer

 A primer coating will cover imperfections and fill holes and cracks, providing a smooth base coat (layer) for the paint to stick to.
 It helps the paint to stick better and produce a smooth finish.

 Apply 2 coats of primer using a brush, roller, or sprayer.
 Wait until one coat dries before applying the next one.